Alif Dhaalu Atoll

 There is an ancient mosque in Fenfushi island having wooden decorated ceilings and lacquerwork panels.

 Buddhist remains, including a stupa, have been found in Ariadhoo Island.

 Whale sharks are year-round residents of Alif Dhaal Atoll.

 Geography

 The South Ari Atoll administrative division consists of the southern part of the geographic or natural Ari Atoll (described as Southern Ari Atoll in this context to differentiate from the official name of the administrative division).
-The atoll consists of Inhabited Islands and Uninhabited Island, a definition which includes resort islands, airport islands and industrial islands.
+The atoll consists of Inhabited Islands and Uninhabited Islands, a definition which includes resort islands, airport islands, and industrial islands.

 Inhabited islands

 Resort islands

 Resort islands are classified as Uninhabited Islands which have been converted to become resorts.
 The following are the resort islands, with the official name of the resort.